Email Signatures: 6 Tips on How to Add an Effective Logo Design

 Leverage automation to create email signatures where you can use banner campaigns in the logos.
 Also, track the KPIs associated with the email signature.

-And finally, preview your logo and email signature to detect unnoticed errors and correct them.
+And finally, preview your logo and email signature to detect unnoticed and correct errors.

-The design of your email signature and the logo in it is no Rocket Science.
-However, to get a relevant result, both patience and experience are required, apart from designing and marketing skills.
+The design of your email signature and logo is no Rocket Science.
+However, patience and experience are required, apart from designing and marketing skills, to get a relevant result.

-We hope these six tips will help you in designing a professional logo and an effective email signature.
+We hope these six tips will help you design a professional logo and an effective email signature.

 Author Bio: Rochelle Williams is a Senior Marketing Manager at Span Global Services.
 She has a strong marketing and advertising industry background and a deep understanding of SEO, SEM, SMO, branding, and allied marketing strategies.